 In Part 1 of my Visiting + Eating on Nantucket blog post, I mentioned that I had dinner there recently.
 They had savory flatbreads, almost cracker like and a sweeter bread that I kept trying to figure out.
+Turns out it was oatmeal molasses bread.
 I would have loved to take a few of these bread baskets home with me!

 When I returned home, I decided to try and get the recipe for the sweeter bread.
 Brant Point Grill, the restaurant at the White Elephant, was more than happy to share the recipe.
 When I received it, I discovered that it was the exact recipe they use at the restaurant, which calls for 22 cups of flour.
 Eeeek!